The following unacceptable activities are incompatible with our mission to protect forests for future generations:

-FSC membership is comprised of three chambers: economic, environmental and social.
-In building an investigation team, a single member from each chamber is selected and then approved by those raising concerns and the defendant organization to ensure impartiality and broad expertise.
+FSC assigns an investigation team comprising of experts from the field of allegations.
+In building an investigation team, each team member is selected and then approved by those raising concerns and the defendant organization to ensure impartiality.

-While not a requirement, the investigation team will typically include FSC members from the country where wrongdoing is alleged.
+While not a requirement, the investigation team will typically include experts from the country where wrongdoing is alleged.
 The investigation team is then not only uniquely qualified through their professional expertise, but also has a greater understanding of the national context.

 Who decides whether an organization should be excluded from the FSC scheme?

 The investigation team delivers their report to FSC, complete with the evidence and level to which each allegation was verified.
-This report is presented to the FSC Board of Directors who make the final decision on whether the organization in question should be excluded from the FSC scheme.
+This report is presented to the FSC Policy for Association Decision Panel who will assess the conclusions of the investigation.
+The Panel may decide to recommend that FSC Board of Directors make the decision on excluding organization from the FSC scheme.